 Castillo San Felipe del Morro

 There is no parking directly at the entrance to Castillo San Felipe del Morro.
-It is accessed by a ¼ mile road that is used for the trolley .
 The sidewalk approaching El Morro is level with an accessible grade.

 Once inside the main plaza (the fifth level) exhibit areas, bookstore and theater are easily accessed.
 The sixth level can be reached using steep ramps.
 The lower levels are not accessible.